Queen Anne, Prince George's County, Maryland: Queen Anne Bridge

 Queen Anne Bridge, originally built in 1755, once served as a main road connecting Anne Arundel County to Prince George's County.

 Renaming

 In 1897 the United States Board on Geographic Names decided to change the name of Queen Anne to Hardesty to avoid confusion with the other town in Maryland named Queen Anne.

 However, local usage including signage, road names, bridge names, commercial mapping, the community association name, etc. continues to reflect the Queen Anne name.
 For the 2010 census, the U.S. Census Bureau used the original name of "Queen Anne" in delineating a new census-designated place covering the community.

 Education

 Prince George's County Public Schools operates public schools serving the census-designated place.

 Schools serving sections of the CDP are Pointer Ridge Elementary School, Benjamin Tasker Middle School, and Bowie High School.

+Fairhaven, a private school in the Lincoln-Sudbury curriculum, is located on Queen Anne Road serving elementary, middle, and high school age children.
+Neighborhood children have also attended Riverdale, the former Queen Anne Episcopal School, St. Mary's of Annapolis, and Sidwell Friends.
+Queen Anne is a 5 minutes drive from the South Bowie Library.